Ponsonby Ponies

 The Ponsonby Ponies are a rugby league club based in Ponsonby, New Zealand.
 The club was founded in 1908 and was originally named Ponsonby United.
 The Ponies compete in the Auckland Rugby League competition and are the oldest rugby league club in NZ.

 History

+1909 to 1930

 The 1912 Ponsonby squad included: Arthur Carlaw, Alf Chorley, Charlie Dunning, W Hooper, B Kean, Charles Webb, V Hunter, Tom Lynch, Scotch MacDonald, Harry Oakley, M Stanaway, Syd Riley, Billy Tyler and J Warner.

 The Ponsonby United side which won the 1929 Auckland Rugby League championship.
 The club was founded in August 1908 by two returning All Golds, Billy Tyler and Charlie Dunning.